Make a difference to people in needMarch 31, 2016

 You could see hundreds of patients during the week, as doctors typically continue to work until everyone has been seen.
 This experience will also give you the opportunity to develop leadership and team building skills, gain a deeper understanding of global healthcare and forge lasting bonds with friends from across the globe.

-The community healthcare program in La Romana is available to book now for placements starting from May when the Dominican program officially opens.
+The community healthcare programme in La Romana is available to book now for placements starting from May when the Dominican program officially opens.